hannesRoessler/jira-chrome-extension/readme.md

 # JIRA Issue Quicklauncher - Chrome Extension

-This Google Chrome extension lets users quickly access JIRA issues by setting up a JIRA url, adding and selecting a project name and entering a JIRA issue ID.
+This Google Chrome extension lets users quickly access JIRA issues.
+Users first set up the basic JIRA URL and are then asked to add JIRA project keys.
+After setting up, users can select from existing project keys and enter a JIRA issue ID to open the issue link in a new tab.

 ## Getting Started